dr-mushtaq/Natural-language-processing/ReadMe.md

 ## 💻 [Workflow](https://www.youtube.com/watch?v=LuWAw-RBPys):

-- Fork the repository
+- 🔹 Fork the repository and submit Pull Requests (PRs) for changes.

-- Clone your forked repository using terminal or gitbash.
+-  🔹Clone your forked repository using terminal or gitbash.

-- Make changes to the cloned repository
+-  🔹Make changes to the cloned repository

-- Add, Commit and Push
+-  🔹Add, Commit and Push
+-  🔹 Reviewers will approve or request changes before merging.

-- Then in Github, in your cloned repository find the option to make a pull request
+-  🔹Then in Github, in your cloned repository find the option to make a pull request
+-  🔹 Nobody can push directly to main (unless explicitly allowed in settings).

-> print("Start contributing for Natural Language Processing")
+>  🔹print("Start contributing for Natural Language Processing")

 ## ⚙️ Things to Note